Renewable Energy Projects on Tribal Lands: Regulatory Authority, Development, Financing Structures

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will provide renewable energy and utility counsel guidance on developing and financing renewable energy projects on tribal lands.
+This CLE course will provide renewable energy and utility counsel guidance on developing and financing renewable energy projects on tribal lands.
 The speakers will discuss the development and operation of renewable energy projects on tribal lands, federal and state regulatory authority, infrastructure, and financing structures.

 - The current state of renewable energy development on tribal lands